 3. Keep your eye on the prize

 When you’re a helpful person who prides themselves on being a team player, it can be easy to press pause on your work to support others.

 And while this is admirable, it’s not always serving your career.

 To help you uphold your boundaries, say “no” and stay in your lane, I encourage you to keep your eye on the prize.
 The prize really is about doing the work that matters most to you, your team and the organisation.
 By doing this you will ultimately get recognised as a leader and receive the promotion you deserve!

 I know it’s hard to turn down people’s requests for help, or tell them they have to wait.

 But remembering why you’re doing it and how your career will thank you for it, can really help!

 You can still have boundaries and be a respected and much loved teammate or manager.
 In fact, these boundaries will make you an even greater role model!

-Want to learn more about working like a Queen Bee and reclaiming your time and energy?
+Want to learn more about how to reclaim your time and energy so you can focus on the bigger, more strategic elements of your role?
 My 8-week group coaching program for mid-career professional women – IGNITE – could be just the thing for you.
-Click here to find out more.
+Click here to find out more